ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 4. Output

   * The calibrated extrinsic file, provided as `.yaml` format.
-  * Validation images: It includes an image captured by the telephoto camera, an image captured by the wide-angle camera and a warp image blended with un-distortion wide-angle camera image and un-distortion telephoto camera image.
+  * Validation images: It includes an image captured by the telephoto camera, an image captured by the wide-angle camera and a warped image blended with un-distortion wide-angle camera image and un-distortion telephoto camera image.

 ### Camera-to-LiDAR Calibration